 Before the Brazilian Grand Prix, Schumacher conceded the title to Alonso.
 In pre-race ceremonies, football legend Pelé presented a trophy to Schumacher for his years of dedication to Formula One.
 During the race's qualifying session, Schumacher had the best time of all drivers through the first two sessions; but a fuel pressure problem prevented him from completing a single lap during the third session, forcing him to start the race in tenth position.
 Early in the race Schumacher moved up to sixth place.
 However, in overtaking Alonso's teammate, Giancarlo Fisichella, Schumacher experienced a tyre puncture caused by the front wing of Fisichella's car.
 Schumacher pitted and consequently fell to 19th place, 70 seconds behind teammate and race leader Felipe Massa.
 Schumacher recovered and overtook both Fisichella and Räikkönen to secure fourth place.
 His performance was classified in the press as "heroic", an "utterly breath-taking drive", and a "performance that ... sums up his career".

-Peter Sauber worked together in sports cars prior of entering in F1 in 1992.
+BMW Sauber with "Thanks Michael" messages towards Michael Schumacher on the back of their cars, Schumacher and Peter Sauber worked together in sports cars prior of entering in F1 in 1992.